Smoothie Logo Ideas:

 Where can I find a smoothie logo in vector format?

-You can download a scalable vector graphic when you design your logo with Zarla and opt for the Premium package.
+You can download a scalable vector graphic for free when you design your logo with Zarla.
 Logos in vector format are great because they can be enlarged without compromising quality.

 How do I design a smoothie logo?